vkatari10/trading-bot/docs/CONFIG.md

 On this page you will learn
 - Why the JSON config files are so important
 - How to set up the JSON config properly
-- Avaiable technical indicators and definitions
+- Available technical indicators and definitions
 - How to adjust the `.env` to use specific files

 ## Importance